MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-a-tool-window.md

 - Set the default position for the tool window.

 ## Prerequisites

-Starting in Visual Studio 2015, you do not install the Visual Studio SDK from the download center.
-It is included as an optional feature in Visual Studio setup.
-You can also install the VS SDK later on.
+The Visual Studio SDK is included as an optional feature in Visual Studio setup.
 For more information, see [Install the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).

 ## Create a tool window